a girl’s guide to loneliness | read | i-D

 Sleep, and don't feel bad about it

 I know, maybe not a good idea to tell mildly depressed people to climb in bed and stay there.
-But to be honest, sometimes when you're feeling alienated and lost the best solution really is to sleep it out.
+But to be honest, sometimes when you're feeling alienated and lost, the best solution really is to sleep it out.
 Feel like going to bed at 8pm every night for two weeks?
 Fucking do it.
-Want to sleep in with the curtains closed for the whole of a 28 degree Sunday?
+Want to sleep in with the curtains closed the entire Sunday?
 Go ahead.
-Life is long and missing a bit of sunshine when you're emotionally exhausted is not something you're going to regret on your deathbed.
+Life is long, and missing a bit of sunshine when you're emotionally exhausted is not something you're going to regret on your deathbed.
 Be unconscious for a while, go for a really long walk in the middle of the night, sit on a bus the whole way round the route.
 Let your mind slip and give yourself a much-needed break.

 Cook lovely things just for you

 Pulling yourself out of a downward spiral-cum-existential crisis takes time.
 Like, an annoying amount of time.
 Possibly even years.
 We can pretend I didn't say that.
-Focus on the immediate for as long as you need to, you'll figure out what's really getting you down when you're able to confront it.
+Focus on the immediate for as long as you need to.
+You'll figure out what's really getting you down when you're able to confront it.
 Life is weird and hard and really intense for everyone.
 You're wicked and you'll still be wicked in a month.
 Turn your phone off.
 OFF.
-Hang out on your ones.
-Slide up in my DMs.
-Vote Labour ;)

 Read: A girl's guide to surviving social media after a break-up.